GioF71/squeezelite-docker/README.md

 SQUEEZELITE_DELAY|-D|Set it to maybe something like `500,dop` if your DAC supports DoP.
 Defaults to `500` SQUEEZELITE_NAME|-n|Name of the SqueezeLite player.
 SQUEEZELITE_MODEL_NAME|-M|Name of the SqueezeLite model name.
 SQUEEZELITE_MAC_ADDRESS|-m|Mac Address of the SqueezeLite player.
 The format must be colon-delimited hexadecimal, for example: `ab:cd:ef:12:34:56`.
+See note below.
 SQUEEZELITE_TIMEOUT|-C|Device timeout in seconds, defaults to `2` SQUEEZELITE_SERVER_PORT|-s|Server and port of the server, for example: `squeezebox-server.local:3483` or `192.168.1.10:3483`.
 Do not specify the variable if you want to use the auto discovery feature.
 If you don't specify this variable, you will probably need to use host network mode.
 See the examples for some hints.
 The port can be omitted if not different from the default `3483`.
 So other possible valid values are `squeezebox-server.local` or `192.168.1.10`.
 SQUEEZELITE_RATES|-r|From squeezelite's man page for `-r`: Specify sample rates supported by the output device; this is required if the output device is switched off when squeezelite is started.
 The format is either a single maximum sample rate, a range of sample rates in the format `<min>-<max>`, or a comma-separated list of available rates.
 Delay is an optional time to wait when switching sample rates between tracks, in milliseconds.
 Switch back to the author of this repository: it is recommended to specify sample rates that are effectively supported by your audio device.